The normal entry requirements for the MSc Midwifery course are:

 The aim of the MMid Midwifery course is to:

-- Enable you to act as an advocate and facilitator of change using an evidence-based approach in theory and practice
+- enable you to act as an advocate and facilitator of change using an evidence-based approach in theory and practic.

 Information for international students